All Articles

 Overview:

-As I mentioned earlier, the attachment size limit in Gmail is 25 MB.
+As mentioned earlier, the Gmail attachment limit is 25 MB.
 This applies to the entire email.
-So whether you send one file or ten, the total size can't exceed 25 MB.
+So whether you send one or multiple files, your email's total attachment size limit can't exceed the 25 MB restriction when uploading files.

 There's a caveat with this though: the 25 MB limit assumes you're using the latest version of the Gmail app on your mobile device or using a browser that supports the full web version.
 The functional size limit may vary in different situations.
 This might be the case if you visit Gmail in a mobile browser instead of using the app, for example.